 Accessibility to Fieldwork

 The core of the school’s journalism curriculum is rigorous fieldwork, with students reporting, writing, producing and editing stories for public consumption.
 The school’s location makes it possible for students to easily cover major events, people and issues.
 Within walking distance are city hall, federal, state and local courthouses and government agencies, as well as the Phoenix Bioscience Center and cultural venues such as the Herberger, Orpheum and Dodge theaters.
-Sports venues, such as Chase Field, home of the Arizona Diamondbacks, and US Airways Center, home of the Phoenix Suns, are a short walk from campus.
+Sports venues, such as Chase Field, home of the Arizona Diamondbacks, and Talking Stick Resort Arena, home of the Phoenix Suns, are a short walk from campus.

 Liberal Arts Coursework

 All journalism courses are taught in the new building, and students are able to take their general education core classes on the downtown campus through University College.
 Cronkite students can complete their entire course of study on the downtown campus, but they also can easily enroll in specialty classes – or take a second major – on the Tempe campus.

 Taylor Place, a residence hall for students on the Downtown Phoenix Campus, opened in time for the start of school in August 2008.